 Innovate, inspire and create positive change with the Master of Healthcare Innovations

-The first of its kind in Australia, the groundbreaking new Master of Healthcare Innovations targets at a diverse cohort of health professionals; health administrators, academics, nurses and allied health disciplines who want to be systems thinkers and problem solvers by using research based evidence to deliver high quality healthcare in the 21st century.
+The first of its kind in Australia, the groundbreaking new Master of Healthcare Innovations targets at a diverse cohort of health leaders; health administrators, academics, nurses and allied health disciplines who want to be systems thinkers and problem solvers by using research based evidence to deliver high quality healthcare in the 21st century.

 HSM Postgraduate Scholarship